 When are virtual permits valid?

 Annual virtual permits are valid 365 days from the date of purchase.
-For those who would like to purchase parking by semester, there will be a 150-day virtual permit based on transaction date.
+For those who would like to purchase parking by semester, there will be a 150-day virtual permit valid 150 days from date of purchase.
 Daily permits are valid from date and time of purchase and are allowed to park in green D spaces (or faculty, staff, or unmarked spaces only after 5:30pm).

 How do I purchase a UCF parking permit and how does LPR work?